julienlargetpiet/OpenProblems/README.md

 But as you know, in each formula, comes the parenthesis.

-So it will entirely reshape the number of possible results to `len of the operator set ^ (n - 1)` to something much bigger.
+So it will entirely reshape the number of possible results from `len of the operator set ^ (n - 1)` to something much bigger.

 The first idea i had was to implement a function that gives me all the possible set sizes, i successfully did it, and it is named `howAdd`.